Floridan aquifer: History

 Water under artesian pressure soars from a well tapping the Floridan aquifer system in southern Georgia.

 Comparison of hydrogeologic terminology used for the Floridan aquifer system.

 In 1936, geologist Victor Timothy (V.T.)
 Stringfield first identified the existence of the Floridan Aquifer in peninsular Florida and referred to the carbonate units as the "principal artesian formations."
 In 1944, M.A.
-Warren of the Georgia Geological Survey described an extension of this system in south Georgia and applied the term "principal artesian aquifer" to the carbonate units involved.
+Warren of the Georgia Geological Survey described an extension of this system in southern Georgia and applied the term "principal artesian aquifer" to the carbonate rock involved.
 In 1953 and 1966 Stringfield also applied the term "principal artesian aquifer" to these rocks.
 In 1955, Garald G. Parker noted the hydrologic and lithologic similarities of the Tertiary carbonate formations in southeast Florida, concluded that they represented a single hydrologic unit, and named that unit the "Floridan aquifer".
 With additional information collection, more zones of high and low hydraulic conductivity have been identified.
 As a result, the name Floridan Aquifer has evolved into "Floridan aquifer system", which contains the Upper and Lower Floridan aquifers.

-Withdrawals from the Floridan aquifer system began in 1887 when the City of Savannah, Georgia, began to supplement surface water withdrawals from the Savannah River with groundwater.
-At that time artesian heads in the system were 40 ft above land surface and no pumps were needed; by 1898, it was estimated that between 200 and 300 wells had been finished in South Georgia, and by 1943, about 3,500 wells had been completed in the six coastal counties of Georgia.
-By around 1910–1912, development of the Floridan aquifer system had already occurred in Fernandina and Jacksonville and south along the east coast of Florida, as well as from Tampa south to Fort Myers on the west coast.
+Withdrawals from the Floridan aquifer system began in 1887 when the city of Savannah, Georgia, began to supplement surface water withdrawals from the Savannah River with groundwater.
+At that time artesian heads in the system were 40 ft above land surface, and no pumps were needed; by 1898, it was estimated that between 200 and 300 wells had been finished in southern Georgia, and by 1943 about 3,500 wells had been completed in the six coastal counties of Georgia.
+By around 1910, development of the Floridan aquifer system had already occurred in Fernandina and Jacksonville and south along the east coast of Florida, as well as from Tampa south to Fort Myers on the west coast.
 Over time, the number of wells increased, as did the finished depths, as demand increased.
 Industrial supply for pulp and paper mills became a large proportion of the water withdrawn starting in the late 1930s.
-In the 1950s, all municipal, domestic, and industrial supply (except cooling), and about half of agricultural supply in Orlando, Florida had been converted to groundwater from the Floridan aquifer system.
-Groundwater withdrawals from the Floridan aquifer system increased steadily from 630 Mgal/d (630 e6gal/d) in 1950 to 3,430 Mgal/d (3,430 e6gal/d) in 1990.
-Permitting and regulations enacted during the 1990s curtailed the year-on-year increases in withdrawal; however, withdrawals in 2000 increased to 4,020 Mgal/d (4,020 e6gal/d) due to extreme drought conditions between 1999 and 2001 that prevailed over much of the Southeastern United States.
-Much of the increase was due to increased agricultural demand.
+In the 1950s, all municipal, domestic, and industrial supply (except cooling), and about half of agricultural supply in Orlando had been converted to groundwater from the Floridan aquifer system.
+Groundwater withdrawals increased steadily from 630 Mgal/d (630 e6gal/d) in 1950 to 3,430 Mgal/d (3,430 e6gal/d) in 1990.
+Permitting and regulations enacted during the 1990s curtailed the year-on-year increases in withdrawal; however, withdrawals in 2000 increased to 4,020 Mgal/d (4,020 e6gal/d) due to extreme drought conditions between 1999 and 2001 that prevailed over much of the southeastern United States.
+Much of the increase was for agricultural demand.